Is NCERT enough for JEE Main 2021-22?

 There are various reasons why NCERT is considered enough for JEE Main.
 While the factor of NCERT books having similar topics to JEE Main syllabus is the most important, there are also other points that point towards it being advantageous:

 Over the past years, it has been noted that the questions of inorganic section from Chemistry have been directly taken from NCERT books.

 Similarly for Mathematics, many questions available in NCERT books have been repeated in JEE Main question papers.
 The basic concepts of the mathematics topics have also been discussed clearly in NCERT books and past JEE Main candidates have agreed that preparation was much defined and stronger by using these books.

-11th and 12th standard NCERT books can be used to understand the basic concepts of Physics.
+NCERT 11th books and Clas12th standard NCERT books can be used to understand the basic concepts of Physics.
 NCERT books explain all the topics in a more detailed way so that the students understand and perform well in the exam.

 JEE Main toppers and experts also recommend NCERT for JEE Main preparation.
 According to experts, studying NCERT is enough to qualify JEE Main.